IBAN country format

 Yes.
 Print format commonly groups characters for readability.

-Does checksum validation verify the payee?
+Does the checksum check confirm the payee?

 Sources and update note

 BankCodeKit keeps payment-code checks browser-local and uses local reference data for format and country information.
-Official public source pages are used for reference, but BankCodeKit does not perform live bank, account, sanctions, or payment-network verification.
-Reference data is reviewed periodically and does not imply live accuracy.
+Local IBAN data was reviewed 2026-06-28 against Swift IBAN Registry Release 102 - Jun 2026.
+Official public source pages are used for reference, but BankCodeKit does not perform live bank, account, sanctions, or payment-network confirmation.